zsunnyz/Runcam_Device_Protocol/README.md

 # Runcam_Device_Protocol
-Implementation of the Runcam Device Protocol for STM32F411
+Implementation of the RunCam Device Protocol for STM microcontrollers